seandavidrobbins/alienwear-nextjs-storefront/README.md

-# Next JS Project Portfolio
+# Next JS WooCommerce Storefront

-I decided to rebuild my portfolio using React JS, Next JS, PHP, WordPress, GraphQL, and Tailwind CSS.

 ## Description

-An in-depth paragraph about your project and overview of use.
+A dummy clothing brand/storefront named Alien Wear.
+This storefront was built using React JS, Next JS, PHP, WordPress, WooCommerce, GraphQL/WooGraphQL, and Tailwind CSS.

 ## Getting Started

+Consist of Front end and Backend

+In order to setup backend create a Local Flywheel instance and install the following plugins - GraphQL, WooGraphQL, and Headless Mode ([By Imran Sayed](https://github.com/imranhsayed/headless-cms))

 ### Dependencies